 Love is patient and kind.
 Love is not jealous or boastful or proud 5 or rude.
 It does not demand its own way.
 It is not irritable, and it keeps no record of being wronged.
 6 It does not rejoice about injustice but rejoices whenever the truth wins out.
 7 Love never gives up, never loses faith, is always hopeful, and endures through every circumstance. – 1 Corinthians 13:4-7 ESV

 WE ALL STRUGGLE IN LIFE

 To be honest, I struggled to write this.
 Not because I think I’ll offend some people, or because I don’t think I’m a good writer, but because it is still so hard to understand.
 If you know me, you may look at my life through the filter of my social media.
 You may see my positive presence in public, and think that I’ve got it made.
 Although I’m extremely blessed, most of my life has been a series of pain and adversity.
 Pain that I wouldn’t wish on anyone.
-This is largely as an effect of my choices as a young adult.
-But I also believe that God allows me to endure trials to be blessed with the strength, endurance and wisdom to help others along the way.
+This is largely an effect of my choices as a young adult.
+But I also believe that God allows me to endure trials to be blessed with the strength, endurance, and wisdom to help others along the way.
 I believe it’d be a sin for me not to share in hopes of encouraging someone else; like you.